facelessuser/SublimeRandomCrap/README.md

 New emails can be configured with templates.
 If you have multiple templates, you will prompted for which template to use.

+Currently, postmaster will store all the email address you write to in `User/Postmaster/Contacts.mail-contacts` (this will be optional in the future).
+So when you are in the frontmatter, you can type <kbd>@</kbd> and then <kbd>Tab</kbd> and a panel will open from which you can pick a contact to insert.

 When sending emails, you will be prompted for your password.

 ### Configuring